Impacted Wisdom Teeth: Symptoms, Causes, Removal & Recovery

 Best methods to recover faster

-Wisdom teeth removal is a standard outpatient procedure for patients between the ages of 15 and 25.
-Recovery after wisdom teeth removal takes 3-4 days, but it can take 1-2 weeks for symptoms to subside.
+Wisdom teeth removal is a standard outpatient procedure for patients between 15 and 25.
+Recovery after wisdom teeth removal takes 3-4 days, but symptoms can take 1-2 weeks to subside.

 Your mouth is designed for optimal healing and regeneration; however, expect the tooth socket to heal completely in 3-6 months.